shyamala-create/backend-node-js/readme.md

 ## to over come the disadvantage in node  we use express js
 Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for building web and mobile applications.
 It simplifies the process of building web applications by providing a set of tools and utilities that make it easier to handle routing, middleware, and other common tasks.

+## MVC Architecture
+- MVC is a software application

+## api versioning
+- Api versioning is the practice of managing to an API over time.
+- it allows the developers to maintain the application without breaking existing clients.
+- url versioning: include the version number in the URL (eg., `/api/v1/resource`).